FC Porto (basketball)

 Futebol Clube do Porto ([futɨˈβɔl ˈkluβɨ ðu ˈpoɾtu]), commonly referred to as FC Porto, or simply Porto, is a Portuguese professional basketball team based in Porto.
 Created in 1926, it is the senior representative side of the basketball section of multi-sports club FC Porto.
 The team competes domestically in the Liga Portuguesa de Basquetebol (LPB) and internationally in FIBA Europe competitions, such as the Champions League and the FIBA Europe Cup.

-It plays its home matches at the Dragão Arena, alongside the club's handball and roller hockey teams, and is managed by Galician head coach Moncho López since 2009.
+The team plays its home matches at the Dragão Arena, alongside the club's handball and roller hockey teams, and is managed by Portuguese head coach and former club player Fernando Sá since 2022.

-In 2012, the section was reformulated and the senior team was disbanded in favor of a youth team called "Dragon Force", which began competing in the third-tier CNB 1.
-The team was promoted to the LPB in 2015 and changed its name back to FC Porto.

 History

 Foundation

 The introduction of the sport in Portugal took place in 1913, and thirteen years later in 1926 a group of partners of the club decided to create a basketball team.
 António Sanches, António Marta and Daniel Barbosa drove the idea, having them joined by Gabriel Batista and A. Cabral to complete the team.
 The second place in the Cup António Cardoso guaranteed in the first season excites the community that forms immediately four other basketball teams.
 FC Porto basketball players trained in an outdoor field complex included in Campo da Constituição.